 Unbelieving Kaleb looked up to see the rat recoiling with pain and screeching.
 It bled from several small holes and was burnt in places but it was still alive.
 Kaleb jumped to his feet bring his sword in a large arc cutting the rat from its stomach to its chest.
 The rat screamed louder and swung wildly catching Kaleb in the face with a clawed hand.

 Kaleb felt the claws open his flesh as he ducked another wildly haymaker.
-The rat was wounded and angry, attacking on instinct.
+They had wounded the rat, and it was angry, attacking on instinct.
 Kaleb’s dodge seemed to draw its attention, and it reared back opening its mouth wide.
 The rat chomped its fangs at Kaleb face.
 Kaleb fell to his knees and stabbed upward sending his blade into the rats lower jaw.

 The rat jerked up wildly trying to escape the pain as Deckart opened fire with both guns again.
 The rat rocked backwards in front of the door.
 Kaleb seeing the opportunity dropped his sword and shoulder charged the rat, staining his metal arm in the rat‘s blood.
 The rats strength gave way as its back feet left the train and the speed swept him from the train.